dshgna/blog-archive/posts/EnronML.md

 Measurement     | Value         | Observations
 | ------------- |:-------------:| -----|
 Total data points | 146 | -
-Allocation across classes | POI = 18 /non-POI = 128 | Low POI representation ( around 12%)
+POI data points | 18 | Low POI representation ( around 12%)
+non-POI data points | 128 | -
 Number of features | 21 | 14 financial features, 7 email features
+Missing values  |-|All features have missing values

 #### Handling Missing Values
- - All features have missing values
- - The features (deferral_payments, loan_advances ,restricted_stock_deferred, deferred_income, long_term_incentive,director_fees) have more than 50% of their values missing.
- - The features ['deferral_payments', 'loan_advances', 'restricted_stock_deferred', 'director_fees'] have more than 50% of poi values missing.
- - [restricted_stock_deferred, 'director_fees', 'loan_advances'] contains no or one value for POIs.
-However, given that these features do not have values for a large number of non-poi data points (>110), it is nt possible to divuluge whether these missing values are a novelty for pois.
+ - Features with more than 50% missing values: `deferral_payments`, `loan_advances` ,`restricted_stock_deferred`, `deferred_income`, `long_term_incentive`, `director_fees`
+ - POIs with more than 50% missing values: `deferral_payments`, `loan_advances`, `restricted_stock_deferred`, `director_fees`
- - __Takeaway__: Due to the large amount of overall and poi missing values, it would be imprudent to use ['deferral_payments', 'loan_advances', 'restricted_stock_deferred', 'director_fees'] as features.
+ - __Conclusion__: The features `restricted_stock_deferred`, `director_fees`, `loan_advances` have both a large number of missing non-poi(>110) and poi(>17) values; therefore it would be imprudent to use them as features.

 #### Outlier Detection
- - I used visualization for outlier detection.
-While removing the top 10% values would have been more easier and 'programmatic', I felt this was not a good choice because it would remove some key POIs from the dataset.
+ - Visualization was used for outlier detection.
+While removing the top 10% values would have been faster and 'programmatic', this was not appropriate here as it would remove a significant POIs from the dataset.
- - I used salary as the base and compared other financial features against it.
-I have not considered the features discarded due to the large amount of missing values.
- - When analyzing the initial dataset, a data point significantly stood out (Figure 2.1), dwarfing the rest of the data.
-On inspection, this turned out  not to be a data point, but rather the 'TOTAL' which had been erroneously appended to the dataset.
+ - A data point significantly stood out in the initial dataset (Figure 2.1), dwarfing the rest of the data.
+On inspection, this turned out to be the 'TOTAL' which had been erroneously appended to the dataset.
- - The following details the rest of the outliers detected when comparing various features against each other(Figure 2.2).
+ - The resultant dataset was visualized by plotting `salary` against the other financial features (Figure 2.2).

 Feature | Outliers | Decision
 --- | --- | ---